Prodeinotherium: Paleobiology

-Prodeinotherium was a herbivorous organism.
-Based on the known distribution of fossils, Prodeinotherium could only survive along the coast in closed forests.
-Rodents and fish may have lived in the same environment or region as Prodeinotherium.
-In Europe, fossils of Gomphotherium have been found alongside those of Prodeinotherium, showing that the genera likely ate different plants.

 Deinotheres were browsers, meaning they ate plants above ground level.
 Deinotheres possibly ate specific dicots.
 These could be found in closed woodland forests.
 The way they chewed their food was probably similar to that of modern tapirs, with the front teeth being used to crush the food, while the second and third molars have a strong vertical shearing action, with little lateral movement.
 This chewing action differs from both that of gomphotheres (lateral grinding) and elephants (horizontal shearing).
 Deinothere molars show little wear, indicating a diet of soft, nongritty, forest vegetation, with the down-turned lower tusks being used for stripping bark or other vegetation.
 The supports for the tusks used in feeding is also based on the fact that juveniles have a different tusk morphology, which is consistent on them likely possessing a slightly different diet or feeding strategy.
 The trunks of deinotheres were likely similar to a tapirs, which could have been used for grasping plant matter and moving it to where the tongue could manipulate it.

+Prodeinotherium was a herbivorous organism.
+Based on the known distribution of fossils, Prodeinotherium could only survive along the coast in closed forests.
+Rodents and fish may have lived in the same environment or region as Prodeinotherium.
+In Europe, fossils of Gomphotherium have been found alongside those of Prodeinotherium, showing that the genera likely ate different plants.
+Dental wear analysis of P. bavaricum and G. angustidens from the Middle Miocene site of Gračanica in Bosnia and Herzegovina confirms that while both taxa were strict browsers, the latter's diet consisted of more abrasive plants.